 Computer Vision is the field of study that teaches computers how to "see".
-This means, how to go from the pixels in an image to the information that a human can describe when they see a picture.
+This means, how to go from the pixels in an image to the information that a human can describe when they see a picture, much like self-driving cars, autonomous robots, or social media apps that recommend images or videos based on your preferences.
 This course is an in-depth introduction to the field of Computer Vision.